eswan18/premark/docs/index.md

 :maxdepth: 1

 installation
-Usage from the Command Line <cli-usage>
+Using from the Command Line <cli-usage>
-Usage as a Python Library <library-usage>
+Using as a Python Library <library-usage>
 API Documentation <api>
 contributing
 authors